-P is the total power consumption of round baler, in kilowatt (kW)

-Pc is the transmission power, in kilowatt (kW)

-Pq is the traction power, in kilowatt (kW)

 6.3 Ease of Operation and Handling

 Observations shall be made on skill and intensity of effort required to operate various controls of the machine.
 Adequacy of accessibility of controls and visibility of the baling unit and instrumentation shall also be recorded.
 The note on operator’s working condition, the ease of setting adjustment, routine maintenance and other similar features shall also be made.